Azure/blobxfer/README.rst

 - When uploading files as page blobs, the content is page boundary byte-aligned.
 The MD5 for the blob is computed using the final aligned data if the source is not page boundary byte-aligned.
-This enables these page blobs or files to be skipped during subsequent download or upload, if the ``--no-skiponmatch`` parameter is not specified.
+This enables these page blobs or files to be skipped during subsequent download or upload by default (i.e., ``--no-skiponmatch`` parameter is not specified).
 - If ``--delete`` is specified, any remote files found that have no corresponding local file in directory upload mode will be deleted.
 Deletion occurs prior to any transfers, analogous to the delete-before rsync option.